 If you have watched people play darts in any establishment or on TV then you will have noticed the grip of the dart varies from player to player and so do the darts!

 There isn’t one dart fits all.
-So buying an expensive set of darts to start off with won’t necessarily give you instant success.
+So, buying an expensive set of darts to start off with won’t necessarily give you instant success.
 Finding a dart that suits you will depend on several factors.
 Your height and your hand span being two major factors.
-Weight of darts varies too and we look at dart options later.
+The weight of darts varies too and we look at dart options later.

-The draw back of the throwing arm should be so the point of the dart is always drawn straight!
-If you imagine a line running down though the centre of the dartboard and along the floor to the centre of the oche line (throw line) then firstly this is where your lead foot should be.
-The draw back of the arm/dart should follow this imaginary line.
+The drawback of the throwing arm should be so the point of the dart is always drawn straight!
+If you imagine a line running down through the centre of the dartboard and along the floor to the centre of the oche line (throw line) then firstly this is where your lead foot should be.
+The drawback of the arm/dart should follow this imaginary line.
 If you are playing darts at home you might wish to draw a line to help you or mark the oche throw line to help position yourself for each throw.

-With the arm and dart drawn back you are ready to throw.
+With the arm and dart drawn back, you are ready to throw.
 It is important that you look directly at the point of the dartboard you wish to hit.
-With this draw back the intention is to throw for the twenty threw to three i.e. the centre part of the board (see diagram)
+With this drawback, the intention is to throw for the twenty through the three i.e. the centre part of the board (see diagram)

 Aiming at a small target rather than large will help more than hinder so the bullseye is a good practise target as well as the treble.

 When throwing the dart allow your arm to follow through after you release the dart just as if you were playing tennis, when you strike a ball with a racket.
 If you don’t follow through you remove the power out of the dart and it will drop quickly.

 You should never allow your back foot to come off the ground.
 This not only takes the power out of the dart.
 This also affects your balance and you will ultimately find it harder to gain a consistently good throw.
 There are very few players that have this technique and it is one that I don’t endorse for those reasons.